 You can donate via Paypal, just enter an amount and click the donate button - thank you.

-Using the three pillars for the United Nations “Man and the Biosphere” concept (conservation, sustainable development, and capacity buiding) as our guiding principle, we aim to provide opportunities for youth in rural areas to become leaders in their communities.
-To do so, we are developing a three-tiered approach:
+Using the three pillars for the United Nations “Man and the Biosphere” concept (conservation, sustainable development, and capacity buiding) as the guiding principles, we aimed to provide opportunities for youth in rural areas to become leaders in their communities.
+To do so, we developed a three-tiered approach:

 1) facilitate a network of active youth and engaging opportunities